telerik/kendo-themes/packages/default/docs/index.md

 }
 ```

-For a working demo that shows this approach, see the [ng2-dashboard sample app](https://github.com/telerik/ng2-dashboard).
+For a working demo that demonstrates this approach, refer to the [ng2-dashboard sample application](https://github.com/telerik/ng2-dashboard).

 ## Suggested Links